openestim/software/Open_eStim-Protocol_spec.md

 If the outputs are still active when this happens, they a shut off in an controlled manner (ie. ramp down over 10sec)

 *TODO*

+## Attribution
+Parts inspired by the protocol of nSST (https://github.com/nonchip/nSST)